oracle-livelabs/security/database/baseline/sqlfw/sqlfw.md

 # Oracle Transparent Sensitive Data Protection (TSDP)

 ## Introduction
-This workshop introduces the functionality of Oracle Transparent Sensitive Data Protection (TSDP).
-It gives the user an opportunity to learn how to configure those features in order to protect access to sensitive data by redacting them on-the-fly.
+This workshop introduces the functionality of Oracle SQL Firewall.
+It gives the user an opportunity to learn how to configure those features in order to protect access to sensitive data.

 *Estimated Lab Time:* 15 minutes

-*Version tested in this lab:* Oracle DB 19.19
+*Version tested in this lab:* Oracle DB 23.2

 ### Video Preview
 No video for the moment

 ### Objectives
-- Create a TSDP policy on sensitive data
+- Create a SQL Firewall policy to protect sensitive data
-- Check the dynamic sensitive data redact to prevent its exposure outside the application

 ### Prerequisites
 This lab assumes you have: